Giveth/giveth-docs/whatisgiveth/adviceProcess.md

     In ideation, problems or opportunities are taken on by the person who notices them, or deferred to someone better-qualified.
 Self-management implies **responsibility**.
 Tensions are not passed along a hierarchy as in traditional organizations, but are rather addressed by the person with the necessary energy or expertise.

     ***Channels:*** The channel for communication in this phase is open.
-This can be informal so chat, make time for a call, have discussions, fireside chats, generate ideas
+This can be informal so chat, make time for a call, have discussions, fireside chats, generate ideas.

 2.  **Sounding / Meta thinking**: